 It competes in the New Jersey Athletic Conference, along with the New Jersey City University (formerly Jersey City State College) in Jersey City, Hudson County; Ramapo College in Mahwah, Bergen County; Rutgers University-Newark in Essex County; William Paterson University in Wayne, Passaic County; The College of New Jersey (formerly Trenton State College) in Ewing, Mercer County; Kean University (formerly New Jersey State Teachers College at Newark) in Union, Union County; Rowan University (formerly Glassboro State College) in Glassboro, Gloucester County; Rutgers University-Camden in Camden County; and Stockton University (formerly Stockton State College) in Galloway, Atlantic County.
 Rutgers-Camden, Rowan and Stockton are the only 4-year colleges in South Jersey.
 The NCAA classifies all of these schools as Division III.

-Montclair, from the French for "clear mountain" as it is at the foot of the Watchung Mountain range (really not mountains, just hills), doesn't have a "centerpoint" where addresses start, but they generally increase going from east to west, and from south to north.
+Montclair, from the French for "clear mountain" as it is at the foot of the Watchung Mountain range (really not mountains, just hills), doesn't have a "centerpoint" where addresses start, but the house numbers generally increase going from east to west, and from south to north -- in other words, the further you get from Newark.
 The sales tax in New Jersey is 7 percent.

 ZIP Codes in North Jersey tend to begin with the digits 07, including 071 for Newark and environs, 072 for Elizabeth, 073 for Jersey City, and 075 for Paterson.
 Central and South Jersey got ZIP Codes starting with the digits 08, including 084 for Atlantic City, 086 and 086 for Trenton, and 089 for New Brunswick and environs.